carlisia/dotfiles/README.md

 - A GPG key needs to be configured/generated and uploaded to GitHub.

 ###  2.3. <a name='SettinguptheGPGkey'></a>Setting up the GPG key
-    In the past I tried setting up my key and git config so that commits would be signed automatically without having to add the `-s` flag and didn't succeed.
+In the past I've tried setting up my key and git config so that commits would be signed automatically without having to add the `-s` flag and didn't succeed.
 This SO answer on generating and signing a new key, and exporting it to GitHub, includes the step needed for that: [macos - git - gpg onto mac osx: error: gpg failed to sign the data - Stack Overflow](https://stackoverflow.com/questions/41502146/git-gpg-onto-mac-osx-error-gpg-failed-to-sign-the-data/55646482#55646482).

 It also mentions a (free) Mac app for managing and signing keys: [GPG Keychain Mac](https://gpgtools.org/).
 This could be a nice complementary tool to the command line.

 ##  3. <a name='Toolsettings'></a>Tool settings
 ###  3.1. <a name='VSCode'></a>VS Code
 My VS Code settings [in a gist file](https://gist.github.com/carlisia/a90177aabc317cc768cecb51787f6a4d) on GitHub.
 My VS Code is specifically configured to use:

     - Go and  the `gopls` language server
     - bash, fish, and tmux, defaults to tmux.
 You may change the default in the setting `"terminal.integrated.defaultProfile.osx": "tmux",`.

 ###  3.2. <a name='Otherconfigs'></a>Other configs
 iTerm and other configs are in the [other-configs](other-configs) directory.

 Note: the configs for iTerm are almost irrelevant since all terminal configurations are driven by the packages in this repo.
 I only have a few window settings that I'd wish to recover if needed.

 ##  4. <a name='WarningaboutGomodulesandworkspaces'></a>‼️ Warning about Go modules and workspaces
 When you use any editor for Go code that is configured to use the `gopls` language server you cannot open multiple modules at the same time in your editor without a world of hurt!

 This would apply to both Vim and VS Code.
 See the official instructions for how to properly [setup your workspace](https://github.com/golang/tools/blob/master/gopls/doc/workspace.md#module-mode).

 ##  5. <a name='Stowforenvironmentandpackageconfigurationmanagement'></a>Stow for environment and package configuration management
 I use stow for managing all the configurations I care to keep recoverable and/or well organized.
 Stow permits both since I can keep all config files in this dotfiles directory, and stow will create the appropriate symlinks to them according to how the directory structure is created.